 Manager, Information Compliance

 University of Wollongong NSW 2522

 If Carmel is not available, you should contact one of the lawyers in the Legal Services Unit.
 Phone (02) 4221 5202 or email firstname.lastname@example.org

 The NSW Information and Privacy Commission (IPC) has developed a comprehensive range of resources to help members of the public understand their privacy rights.
 These resources include a fact sheet'A guide to protecting your privacy in NSW' and tips when communicating and sharing information on the internet, smartphones and social network sites.

 Welcome to the University of Wollongong, an institution ranking among the top 2% of universities in the world, with an enviable record in teaching and research.
 More »

-To be a leader in ideas and solutions, a community of campuses and partners where discovery, learning and technology connect to transform people and the world we live in.
+The University of Wollongong is a global leader in discovery and learning, working to transform people and the world we live in.
 More »